My name is Jack Powers and I'm a faculty member in the Television-Radio program of the Roy H. Park School of Communications at Ithaca College.

 2006 -- 2012: Assistant Professor, Roy H. Park School of Communications, Ithaca College, Ithaca, NY

 2004 – 2006, Adjunct Instructor, Newhouse School of Public Communications, Syracuse University, Syracuse, NY

 - Social Effects of Television

 OTHER ACADEMIC EXPERIENCE

 Research Assistant to Professor George Comstock, S.I.
 Newhouse Endowed Chair, Newhouse School, Syracuse University, (2003 – 2006).

 Digital Convergence Center, School of Information Studies, Syracuse University.

-Peruta, A., Powers, J. (2012).
-Kid appeal: Internet food marketing strategies in the marketing of unhealthy foods to children.
-Broadcast Education Association (BEA), Las Vegas, NV, April.
+**Powers, J. (2019).
+Teaching the Writers’ Room.
+Accepted.
+Broadcast Education Association (BEA), Presenter, Las Vegas, NV, April.